MaChenrui/GeminiHackathonProj/README.md

 ---

-*Built for Google Gemini API Developer Competition 2026*
+*Built for the Google Gemini Hackathon Tokyo*